 MOD EUR/9A21A9/8

 9.50 An administration having received a request for coordination under Nos.
-9.7 to 9.21, or having been included in the procedure following action under No. 9.41, shall promptly examine the matter with regard to interference which may be caused to or, in certain cases, by its own assignments23, identified in accordance with Appendix 524.
+9.7 to 9.21, or having been included in the procedure following action under No. 9.41, shall promptly examine the matter with regard to interference which may be caused to or, in certain cases, by its own assignments23, identified in accordance with Appendix 524, ADD 24bis.

 ADD EUR/9A21A9/9